maxpoletaev/dendy/README.md

 The multiplayer feature is based on rollback networking, similar to how it is done in RetroArch and Fightcade.
-The emulation always runs at the full speed on both sides, and the player inputs attached to frame numbers are exchanged over the network.
+The emulation always runs at the full speed on both sides, and the player inputs for each frame are exchanged over the network.

 It compensates for slight drifts in the clock speed and network latency by predicting input events for the other player when the real input has not yet been received.
 When the input from the remote player arrives, it corrects itself by "rolling back" to the last known synchronized state and replaying the inputs from that point.
 Theoretically, this should keep the game playable for both sides without any local input delay, even if the network connection is not very stable (e.g., over the Internet).
-When tested, latencies of up to 150ms felt pretty comfortable.
+When tested, latencies of up to 150ms felt pretty playable.

 ## Tested Games